PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: Related Work

 \subsection{4D Datasets from Physics Simulator}

-To provide a comprehensive comparison, we evaluate our {\dataset} against other 4D datasets generated via physics simulation, as summarized in Table~\ref{tab:comparison_physics_dataset}.
-Since DyNVS tasks require multiview RGB imagery, we focus on datasets that offer such data.
-While some existing datasets support multi-body interactions, they often lack rich interaction dynamics or are confined to a single material type.
-For instance, clothed human datasets~\cite{zhang2021dynamic, zou2023cloth4d, wang20244d} exhibit textile-human interactions but are limited to textiles and human-centric motions.
-In terms of ground-truth physical information, a few datasets~\cite{li2023pac, zhong2024reconstruction, ScalarFlow2019} provide both physical parameters and 3D trajectories.
-However, these datasets are typically restricted to single materials and do not capture complex, multi-body interactions, as illustrated in Figure~\ref{fig:dataset_comparison}.
-Specifically, PAC-NeRF~\cite{li2023pac} (Figure~\ref{subfig:pac}) focuses on liquids and viscoelastic materials, but its liquid scenarios are highly viscous, behaving similarly to viscoelastic materials.
-Spring-Gaus~\cite{zhong2024reconstruction} (Figure~\ref{subfig:spring_gaus}) is restricted to viscoelasticity, and ScalarFlow~\cite{ScalarFlow2019} (Figure~\ref{subfig:scalarflow}) is limited to non-interacting gases.
+To provide a comprehensive comparison, we also compare {\dataset} with existing 4D datasets generated via physics simulation, as summarized in Table~\ref{tab:comparison_physics_dataset}.
+Since DyNVS tasks require multiview RGB imagery, we focus on datasets that provide such data.

-In stark contrast, our {\dataset} directly addresses these limitations.
-It provides rich interactions, a diverse range of physical materials, and access to accurate simulation parameters and ground-truth trajectories.
-This makes {\dataset} a uniquely valuable dataset for advancing our understanding of physics in dynamic scenes.
+Some existing datasets support multi-object interactions, but either lack rich interaction dynamics or are limited to a single material type.
+For instance, clothed human datasets~\cite{zhang2021dynamic, zou2023cloth4d, wang20244d} naturally exhibit textile-body interactions, yet are restricted to textile materials and human-centric motions.
+In terms of ground-truth physical information, a few datasets~\cite{li2023pac, zhong2024reconstruction, ScalarFlow2019} provide both physical parameters and 3D trajectories; however, they remain confined to single-material settings and do not capture rich multi-object interactions.
+PAC-NeRF~\cite{li2023pac} focuses on liquids and viscoelastic materials, but its liquid scenarios are constrained to highly viscous flows, making them behaviorally similar to viscoelastic materials.
+Spring-Gaus~\cite{zhong2024reconstruction} is restricted to viscoelasticity, while ScalarFlow~\cite{ScalarFlow2019} concentrates on gas.
+In contrast, {\dataset} directly addresses these limitations by offering rich multi-object interactions, a diverse range of physical materials, and accurate simulation parameters and trajectories, making it a uniquely valuable resource for advancing physics-aware understanding of dynamic scenes.